longbow122/Homeroom/DEVLOG.md

 Managed to finish all relevant testing documentation for 'Homeroom', and managed to implement all missing features.
 These features have been thoroughly tested to a suitable degree and now just need to be documented using screenshots.

 **The first iteration of Homeroom is now complete.**

+# Second Iteration - Major Improvements to Codebase & Documentation
+This document also entails the second development log for 'Homeroom'.
+If any challenges are encountered, the solutions will also be documented.
+Documentation will be done every day that some form of relevant progress has been made.

+This main section of the devlog details the main development process for 'Homeroom'.

+## 03/12/2022 - Saturday
+Made a start to the key parts of developer and user documentation.
+I've managed to find a way to locally write Markdown files on my computer, using a lightweight code editor known as [Visual Studio Code](https://code.visualstudio.com/).
+This code editor is what I will be using to write documentation for Homeroom.

+Using a set of automated scripts called [MkDocs](https://www.mkdocs.org/), along with a GitHub repository and the service [GitHub Pages](https://pages.github.com/), I am now able to write a static website using Markdown, and have it automatically converted to a series of HTML files and held on a GitHub repository for storage and hosting.
+This will allow me to locally write the website in a higher-level language, and have it generated and pushed to a hosting service in one click.

+This will make writing documentation much faster, along with making hosting much easier.
+All that is left to do in terms of development documentation and user documentation is to write down the details.
+It is worth noting that having supplementary features such as buttons, tooltips, footnotes, formatting, tabs and tables are much harder to implement using markdown rather than working directly with the HTML files.
+However, this learning curve would likely be much easier to go through than manually writing and configuring every small piece of style configuration to allow for the features I wish to implement.

+## 04/12/2022 - Sunday
+I have chosen to take inspiration from [BetonQuest Documentation](https://docs.betonquest.org/RELEASE/) owing to the fact that their documentation is incredibly easy to understand and use.

+I have also managed to design the first few pages of the documentation with all needed content and design with general success.
+All that needs to be done is linking between each page, and further content for other sections within the page.
+This will likely have to be done tomorrow.

+## 05/12/2022 - Monday
+Made an incredibly major start to documentation and managed to finish the landing pages for most sections.
+I have also managed to finish the entirety of the landing and contributors sections and can now move onto working on the core parts of documentation through User and Administrative documentation.

+These will take the most amount of time to write, but will be worth it for both users and administrators in the long-run.
+Fortunately, since I (the developer of Homeroom) will be writing the program myself, I know the system back-to-front.
+This will allow me to write documentation much faster.
+The only challenge in terms of writing documentation will be handling screenshot work.

+## 11/12/2022 - Sunday
+Managed to implement most of the entire documentation site.
+Every single page within documentation has been fully worked on and has all decoration and styles implemented onto them.

+The only page that is left is the initial setup page, which has been left until the project will be entirely finished, or until it is needed.
+This is owing to the fact that the stages of setup could change, depending on what the developer chooses to do with the rest of the codebase in the time that is left until project submission.

+**P.S:** Made some minor fixes that were found when looking at documentation for Homeroom.
+The GUI can no longer be forcefully re-sized by the user, nor can the "Add Form" and "Add Teacher" buttons within Class and Teacher Management respectively be viewed by normal sub-users.
+This was never intended and as such, has now been patched.